-1.4 IMPACTS VS OBJECTIVES-LED SEA
+1.4 IMPACTS-LED VERSUS OBJECTIVES-LED SEA

 Most of the world's SEA systems are 'impacts-led'.
-Like EIA, they start from an existing baseline of environmental and social conditions and make predictions about how a proposed or revised PPP will change this baseline.
+Like EIA, they start from an existing baseline of environmental and social conditions and make predictions about how a proposed or revised PPP will change this baseline over time.
+They have a strong focus on assessing impacts and recommending mitigating measures to remedy the negative impacts.
+Impact-led SEAs are dominant in lower- and middle-income countries.

 Some SEA systems, in addition or instead of, are 'objectives-led': they predict whether the PPP will help or hinder achieving a range of Environmental and Social Quality Objectives (ESQOs) (discussed in section 3.3.4).
 Although the ESQOs may overlap with the PPP's objectives, they essentially act as an independent sustainability/environmental/socio-economic benchmark against which implementation of the PPP can be tested.
-In situations where critical baseline data may be lacking, inadequate, outdated, or unreliable, an objectives-led approach to the SEA is preferable.
+In situations where critical baseline data may be lacking, inadequate, outdated, or unreliable, and/or where environmental aspects are less tangible 'on the ground' for spatial mapping purposes (e.g. greenhouse gas emissions), an objectives-led approach to the SEA is preferable.
 An objectives-led approach may also be more suitable for those PPPs that specify desired outcomes or endpoints.
 For such PPPs, the SEA can help evaluate whether these PPP outcomes will be impeded or aided by pursuing the ESQOs.